Awakenight/cse15l-lab-reports/Week 1 Lab Report.md

 ![Image](Screenshot 2022-09-30 151923.png)

 ## Remotely Connecting
 Now that we're down installing VScode, we want to connect to the remote servers.
-Before we run any commands, make sure you have OpenSS **client** installed, and **ONLY OpenSS Client**, not OpenSS server.
+Before we run any commands, if you are using **Windows** make sure you have OpenSS **client** installed, and **ONLY OpenSS Client**, not OpenSS server.
 He is a link for the instructions to do so, [Install OpenSS](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
+Otherwise, if you're not using a windows computer, skip this step.

-Once you have done so, create a new terminal.
+Once you have installed and loaded up VScode, create a new terminal.
 This is done so by selecting **Terminal** at the top and selecting **New Terminal**.
 Put it this command, $ ssh cs15lfa22**zz**@ieng6.ucsd.edu, with the zz being replaced with you last two letters of you course account.
 This can be found under this [link](https://sdacs.ucsd.edu/~icc/index.php) when signing in.
 The image below showcases the prompt that will show up when signing in for the first time, type in yes and it will prompt the password you use for your UCSD account